-You can rename objects such as the Default Project and Default Location folders in the tree view.
-You can also rename the Module icon to customize the project.
+PCB objects such as the Default Project and Default Location folders as well as the Module icon can be renamed to customize the project.

-- 1 Right-click the object you want to rename and then hoose RENAME. - 2 Type the new name for the object and press Enter.
+- 1 Right-click the object to be renamed, and select RENAME from the shortcut menu. - 2 Type the name to assign to the object. - 3 Click away from the object to save the new name.